Learn About the Best Soil for Autoflowers

 a.The soil should have a fairly dark color.

-Although this sounds like a generalization, auto-flowers, and other cannabis seeds appear to grow better in soil with a fairly dark color.
+Although this sounds like a generalization, auto-flowers, and other cannabis seeds appear to grow better in grounds with a fairly dark color.
 It is not about the color, as you might have wondered.
 Plant and animal waste decompose into manure that supplies cannabis with the essential macro-nutrients.
-Soils rich in these decomposed wastes almost always appear to have a fairly dark color.
+These decomposed wastes almost always appear to have a fairly dark color.

 b.
 Light and airy

 Cannabis seed types do well in light soil.
-In heavy soil that retains too much water, the nutrients become over-diluted and beneficial microorganisms may be washed away.
+In heavy ground that retains too much water, the nutrients become over-diluted and beneficial microorganisms may be washed away.
 Light soils, on the other hand, have good drainage and appear fluffy when dry.
-Air circulates better in this soil type, exposing the root system to an adequate oxygen supply stream.
+Air circulates better in this turf type, exposing the root system to an adequate oxygen supply stream.

 c.
 Loose and contains perlite